pokt-network/pocket-js/README.md

 ### Send a read-only query

-This example queries the latest height and a wallet's balance in the network specified by `PoktEndpoint`.
+This example queries the latest height, a wallet's balance, and the list of jailed nodes in the network specified by `PoktEndpoint`.

 `PoktEndpoint` is a string representing an endpoint URL to any Pocket-based network, POKT Mainnet, Testnet or your own devnet.
 It may or may not contain